aweis89/ai-terminals.nvim/README.md

   reloaded if necessary, ensuring you see the latest changes made by the AI.
 * **Send Visual Selection:** Send the currently selected text (visual mode) to the AI terminal, automatically wrapped in a markdown code block with the file path and language type included.
 * **Send Diagnostics:** Send diagnostics (errors, warnings, etc.) for the current buffer or visual selection to the AI terminal, formatted with severity, line/column numbers, messages, and the corresponding source code lines.
+* **Run Command and Send Output:** Execute an arbitrary shell command and send its standard output along with the exit code to the active AI terminal.
+This is useful for running tests, linters, or other tools and feeding the results directly to the AI.

 ### Aider Specific Features